JacobPjetursson/Board-game-strategy-synthesis/README.md

 - Tic-tac-toe
 - Sim
 - Men's Morris (Six or 3)
-- Kulibrat
 - General Game Playing (GGP)

-Tic-tac-toe and Kulibrat offers GUI's for the respective games where it is possible to play around and test various strategies with FFT's
+Tic-tac-toe offers GUI's for the respective games where it is possible to play around and test various strategies with FFT's

 These programs can be run with the following commands:
 1. `mvn exec:java@tictactoe` *or simply* `mvn exec:java`
 2  `mvn exec:java@sim`
 3  `mvn exec:java@morris`
-4. `mvn exec:java@kulibrat`
-5. `mvn exec:java@ggp`
+4. `mvn exec:java@ggp`

 ## Configuration